 We have initiated the Oneg Szabat Program to continue the mission of Ringelblum’s associates – to preserve the memory about Polish Jews.
 We would like for the knowledge about the Archive and its creators to become commonly recognized.
 The Ringelblum Archive is a part of the “memory of the world”, and the Oneg Shabbat group is one of its ethical leaders.

 Complete edition of the Ringelblum Archive

-In 2017, researchers from the Jewish Historical Institute will conclude their work on the complete edition of the Ringelblum Archive (36 volumes in the printed version).
+In 2017, researchers from the Jewish Historical Institute concluded their work on the complete edition of the Ringelblum Archive (37 volumes in the printed version).
 This unprecedented endeavour was initiated by the Institute – a depositary of the Ringelblum Archive – in 1993.
 Since then, we have been continuing the works on conservation and digitalization of the original documents.
 The project engages historians, sociologists, philosophers, literature scholars, editors and renowned translators.
 Their shared effort helped rediscover many unclear or previously undeciphered documents; these documents, ordered by subject, make the materials collected by Oneg Szabat a commonly accessible source of knowledge about the life of Jews in occupied Poland.
 In the future, we intend to translate the entire edition of the archive to languages such as English, German and Spanish.